Independent · Republic of Ireland · 2025 regulations

 What to do about asbestos in your Irish property.

 We're not a contractor.
-We explain the 2025 regulations in plain English, show what survey and removal work actually costs in Ireland, and pass enquiries only to HSA permit-holding contractors.
+We explain the 2025 regulations clearly, show what survey and removal work actually costs in Ireland, and show you specialists listed as covering your county.
+You contact them directly.
 There's no fee.

 Start where you are